 New Beginnings Require Letting Go of the Ending

+A period of experiences inevitably will follow a pattern of a cycle.
+There will be times for endings and times for new beginnings.
 New beginnings signify a major shift in a person’s life.
 It is the beginning of a new cycle.
 Sometimes it is accompanied by major changes or endings which can literally force us to start anew.
-And sometimes it can be more subtle, like a change of perspective or the universe giving you space to exercise your free will and make the call yourself.
+Or sometimes it can be more subtle, like a change of perspective or the universe giving you space to exercise your free will to make the call yourself.
 New beginnings can feel like the cycle has reset and we are being asked to begin the next leg of the journey, or even repeat one with a new perspective.
+Its asks us to reconcile the past, let go, and clear space for what’s next.
+This is the transition period.
+The space between the ending and the beginning.

 “You cannot start your new beginning if you are still holding on to the ending.”

-Letting go of the ending is hard because it requires us to let go of what we know, or what we could have had.
+Letting go of the ending can be hard because it requires us to let go of what we know, or what we could have had.
 But no matter what, we will have to let go of what once was, what could have been, or what should have been.
 Beginnings and endings require us to look at ourselves honestly and learn our lessons.
 As you prepare for the next phase of the unknown, the biggest question always is, ‘what do you want next?’

 Instead of dread or fear or anxiety, we can welcome a new beginning with open arms and open hearts.
 Knowing that we are wiser than before, stronger than before, and more courageous than before.